SetProtocol/STIPS/STIPS/STIP-005.md

 To lever up, we buy vETH, increasing our debt balance.
 Slippage is reflected in the new vETH balance and specific protocol implementations may realize funding as PnL

-1. Manager calls *PerpModule.getPositionInfo(setToken)* which:
+1. Manager:
-    + Fetches a spot price for vETH from the PerpProtocol via a PerpProtocolAdapter contract
+    + calls *PerpModule.getPriceBasedInfo(setToken)* to fetch a spot price for vETH and current leverage ratio from the PerpProtocol via a PerpProtocolAdapter contract
-    + Calculates the value of the set from its current position units for vETH, collateral and debt, the latest spot price, and the SetToken’s total supply.
-    + Calculates the set’s current leverage ratio as: *vETHPositionValue / setValue*
-    + Returns virtual position info, set value and current leverage ratio.
+    + calls *PerpModule.getPositionInfo(setToken)* to fetch position, debt and collateral balances from PerpProtocol via PerpProtocolAdapter contract.
+    + Manager uses this info to calculate the *quoteUnits* of their rebalance, where *quoteUnits*:
+    	+ is denominated in the protocol's deposit collateral token
+    	+ represents a fraction of the Perp account's *externalPositionUnit*

-2. Manager
+2. Manager calls *PerpModule.lever(setToken, quoteUnits, quoteMinReceiveUnits)*

-    + Calculates *openPositionAmount* as *(target - current leverage ratios) * setValue*
-    + Calls *PerpModule.lever(setToken, openPositionAmount, minPositionReceived)*
+3. PerpModule:
+	+ calculates: *openPositionAmount = quoteUnits * setToken.totalSupply*
+	+ calculates: *quoteMinReceiveAmount =  quoteMinReceivedUnits * setToken.totalSupply*
+	+ calculates: *vETHMinReceiveAmount = quoteMinReceivedAmount / vETH price*

-3. PerpModule calls PerpProtocolAdapter configured with:
+	+ calls PerpProtocolAdapter.trade configured with:

 	    ```
 	    baseAsset = vETH
 	    isBaseToQuote = false  // e.g buy vETH with USDC
 	    isExactAmount = true
 	    amount = openPositionAmount
-    minReceived = ….
+	    minReceived = vETHMinReceiveAmount
 	    ```

+4. PerpProtocolAdapter:
-4. PerpProtocolAdapter formats and validates trade params, then encodes trade call to PerpProtocol to increase vETH position and sends via SetToken
+	+ formats and validates trade params,
+	+ encodes trade call with slippage check to PerpProtocol to increase vETH position

-5. PerpModule calls PerpProtocolAdapter to read updated position info from the PerpProtocol and calculate new Set value

-6. PerpModule updates SetToken *externalPositionUnit* to new Set value.
+	+ sends via SetToken

 ### User story: Delevering